Free Invoice OCR - Scan Invoices and Export to Excel

 For a native PDF invoice (created digitally, not scanned):

-- Open the Invoice Extractor tool in your browser
+- Open Invoice Extractor in your browser

 - Upload your invoice PDF